s15a/eiquidus-new-2024/README_DINGOCOIN.txt

 8. Added the Dingocoin theme public/css/themes/dingo/.
 9. Dingocoin specific changes are described in file README_DINGOCOIN.txt.
 10. The ' - ' + 'eIquidus' extension to html <title/ > has been changed.
 The ' - ' part removed from 'views/layout.pug'.
 Files views/layout.pug, /settings.json.
-11. Added a Copyright link to file /CREDITS.txt.
+11. Added a Copyright and Credits link.
 Located in footer, first on left.
 File views/layout.pug.
 12. Added copyright "© 2023-2024 Dingocoin.com - All Right Reserved." as a link to dingocoin web page.
 Middle of the footer.
 File /settings.json.
 13. Added schema markup to head.
 Also in a readme example file /schema_dingocoin_readme.txt.
 Files views/layout.pug, /settings.json.
 14. Added additional meta tags (to head, file views/layout.pug) and related images.
 X and Og protocol meta.
 File views/layout.pug.
 15. Footer height became adaptive.
 Social links on left of it became fluid, their layout can adapt to window width.
 File views/layout.pug.
 16. Added configurable parameter "home_link_url" and target='_blank' to the top left logo or text.
 Originaly was "/" burned into views/layout.pug.
 Files views/layout.pug, settings.json, lib/settings.js.
-17. Added Credits link to bottom left corner and description text of it.
-Goes to code root of eIquidus.
-18. BTC logo changed to pie in the 'richlist' menu link.
+17. BTC logo changed to pie in the 'richlist' menu link.